ibid-11962/Set/README.md

 For example, these three cards form a set:

--One black striped diamond
+- One black striped diamond
--Two black solid diamonds
+- Two black solid diamonds
--Three black open diamonds
+- Three black open diamonds

 Given any two cards from the deck, there is one and only one other card that forms a set with them.